rayguna/industrial-auth-1/README.md

 - git push origin main --force

 3. Now, create a new branch with: `git checkout -b rg_pundit`.
 Publish the branch.
 Push origin to rg_pundit: `git push origin rg_pundit`.
-4. Make sure you are working on branch and type: `git switch rg_pundit`.
+4. IMPORTANT!
+If you wish to continue making changes along a branch, make sure you are on the branch and type: `git switch rg_pundit`.
+Make sure that you are on a branch and not on main:

 ```
 dpi-pttl-013@MacBook-Pro-105 industrial-auth-1 % git